 Rémy Ngamije • Editor-in-Chief

 Rémy is a Rwandan-born Namibian writer and photographer.
 His debut novel The Eternal Audience Of One was first published in South Africa by Blackbird Books and is available worldwide from Scout Press (S&S).
 His work has appeared in Litro Magazine, AFREADA, The Johannesburg Review of Books, Brainwavez, The Amistad, The Kalahari Review, American Chordata, Doek!, Azure, Sultan’s Seal, Santa Ana River Review, Columbia Journal, New Contrast, Necessary Fiction, Silver Pinion, Lolwe, and Granta, among others, with more forthcoming in numerous publications.
 He won the Africa Regional Prize of the 2021 Commonwealth Short Story Prize.
-He was shortlisted for the 2020 AKO Caine Prize for African Writing in 2020 and 2021 and was also longlisted and shortlisted for the 2020 and 2021 Afritondo Short Story Prizes respectively.
+He was shortlisted for the AKO Caine Prize for African Writing in 2020 and 2021 and was also longlisted and shortlisted for the 2020 and 2021 Afritondo Short Story Prizes respectively.
 In 2019 he was shortlisted for Best Original Fiction by Stack Magazines.

 Zanta Nkumane • Nonfiction

 Zanta is a Swazi freelance writer, journalist and ex-scientist.
 His work has been published in OkayAfrica, This Is Africa, Mail & Guardian, Racebaitr, Kalahari Review, City Press, The Johannesburg Review Of Books, New Frame, Doek!, and Lolwe.
 He has work forthcoming work in We F**king Here (iwawelabooks), a queer sex anthology.
 He completed his undergraduate studies in microbiology from the University of Cape Town and his honours degree in journalism and media studies from the University of the Witwatersrand.